-Only horses that have been evaluated as healthy, sound mind, trainable, and well conformed should be allowed to remain stallions, particularly since stallions are significantly more difficult to handle, house, and care for.
-Read more about evaluating colds for stud horse candidates.
+Only horses that are healthy, trainable, and well-conformed should be allowed to remain stallions.
+This is especially true since stallions are more difficult to handle, house, and care for.
+Read more about evaluating colts for stud horse candidates.

 Stallions tend to develop thicker necks- a trait some find desirable